Yari-Carelli/Hangman/README.md

 Line 193's while loop of the run.py file will keep asking the player for a letter or word until theu enter a single letter or word that hasn't been guessed previously (in case the guess is a word, it must also match the length of the secret word).
 The code inside the loop also makes sure the player entered  valid guess: a letter or word that has not yet been guessed.
 If they didn't, the execution will loop back and ask them for a letter or word again.

 #### **Asking the player to play again**
 The point of line 361's loop of the run.py file is to let the player enter yes or no to tell the program if they want to play another round of Hangman or not.
-The player should be able to type 'y' in order to mean "yes" or 'n' to mean "no".
+The player should be able to type 'y' to mean "yes" or 'n' to mean "no".

 ------